ArKade523/kash/README.md

 Still need to implement wildcards, but shell operators are already partially implemented using a custom parser that builds an abstract syntax tree (AST code is in the AST.cpp and AST.hpp files).
 The parsing code is in my parse_commands.cpp file.

+There is a previous version of this that I built without using a complex parser and exists entirely within one file that has been migrated to the simple-kash/ folder

 ## Instructions for building (on mac, other systems not tested)

 Make sure that readline is installed using homebrew (macOS has a version built-int, but it's too old to work)